NSF-ICF Use and Ice Core Sample Allocation Policy

 b.
 Proposals Requiring Ice from NSF-ICF

 All investigators (including NSF and non-NSF) interested in requesting samples from the NSF-ICF ice core archive must complete the Sample Request/ Facility Use form and email it to the SMO at least four weeks in advance of the proposal submission deadline.
 This will help ensure availability of samples after the review process.
 The Science Director will review the request.
 The information in the request will be kept confidential.
-If the Science Director approves the request, the SMO will provide you with a letter of 'sample availability', which must be included in your proposal.
+If the Science Director approves the request, the SMO will provide you with a letter Facility Letter, which must be included in your proposal.

 If the proposal is funded, the PI must contact the SMO at least four weeks prior to their expected NSF-ICF sample visit to obtain a sample allocation grant.
 Four weeks are needed for the Science Director to obtain the appropriate SAC/NSF approvals for your proposed sample allocation.
 NSF-ICF cannot release any core or allow any core to be cut without the appropriate sample allocation verification from the SMO.
 Contact the NSF-ICF Science Director, Joe Souney, at 603-862-0591 or nsf.icf.smo at unh.edu to begin the allocation process.
 Once access to the core has been granted, the PI can call 303-202-4830 or e-mail nicl at usgs.gov to schedule a site visit.